 Put our experience on your side in property division litigation

 We at Miller Upshaw Family Law, PLLC have a record of success fighting for favorable division of marital assets for clients in the Nashville area and throughout Middle Tennessee.
 In historic Edgefield, our Nashville office is within sight of the courthouse and offers free parking.
-Call us today at 615-391-4200 or contact us online to schedule a consultation with an experienced attorney.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced attorney.